Chances are you’re cheering as your baby masters each new skill, whether it's rolling over, clapping, or sitting up.

-It can be hard to tell what’s causing your little one’s discomfort.
-Is it teeth?
+It can be hard to tell what’s causing your little one discomfort.
+Is it teething?
 Or an illness?

 Give your pediatrician a call whenever you're concerned, but certain symptoms can offer clues.

 Is crankier than usual.
-You might notice him fussing, or wanting to be held or comforted more often.
+You might notice them fussing or wanting to be held or comforted more often.
 About two-thirds of teething babies show signs of fussiness.

 Drools all the time.
-Expect some slobber as teeth begin pushing outward.
+Expect some slobber as your baby's teeth begin pushing outward.
 More than half of all babies drool when teething, recent research shows.
-Sometimes all that extra saliva can cause a rash to develop on the chin, cheeks, and neck.
+Sometimes all that extra saliva can cause a rash to develop on their chin, cheeks, and neck.

 Gnaws on things.
-An even more common symptom, according to that same research: gum irritation.
+An even more common symptom, according to that same research, is gum irritation.
 It affects more than 85% of teething babies.

 Your child may respond by biting or chewing on toys or other objects.
-Or you may see him rubbing his gums or cheeks.
-He may feel better after gumming a cold washcloth, pacifier, or teething ring.
+Or you may see them rubbing their gums or cheeks.
+They may feel better after gumming a cold washcloth, pacifier, or teething ring.

-Has a slightly raised temperature.
-Fevers have often been linked to teething, but evidence shows that’s not really true.
+Fevers are often thought to be linked to teething, but evidence shows that’s not really true.

-Is so fussy that you can't comfort him.
+Is so fussy that you can't comfort them.
 The phrase “cutting a tooth” makes it sound like your little one will have severe, stabbing pain, but teething pain is pretty mild.
 A bit of extra fussiness is normal.
-But if your baby cries so much that she can’t sleep or be consoled, see your doctor.
+But if your baby cries so much that they can’t sleep or be consoled, see your doctor.

 Has a high fever.
-A temperature of 100.4 or above likely points to an infection.
-But keep in mind that a teething baby who's constantly putting her hands in her mouth may have picked up a germ here and there, so your child could be getting a tooth and have a cold.
-If the temperature is higher than 102 and you have other concerns including fussiness, then consult with your child’s PCP.
+A temperature of 100.4 F (38 C) or above likely points to an infection.
+But keep in mind that a teething baby who's constantly putting their hands in their mouth may have picked up a germ here and there, so your child could be getting a tooth and have a cold.
+If the temperature is higher than 102 F (39 C) and you have other concerns including fussiness, then consult with your child’s doctor.